dcasadevall/multiplayer-prototype/README.md

     - Run `fly launch --path deploy/fly.toml`.
 This command will:
         - Read the configuration from the specified path.
         - Prompt you to choose an app name (e.g., `ecs-multiplayer-prototype`) and an organization.
-    - You do not need to set up a Postgres database or deploy immediately when prompted.
+    - You do not need to deploy immediately when prompted.

 2. **Deploy**
     - Once the app is launched, deploy it by running:
       ```shell
-      fly deploy -a multiplayer-prototype -c deploy/fly.toml
+      fly deploy -c deploy/fly.toml
       ```
     - `flyctl` will build the Docker image using the settings in `deploy/fly.toml`, push it to Fly.io's registry, and provision a virtual machine to run the server.